 One is that you need to be hunting in areas that are likely to produce gold.
 Since gold comes from veins within the Earth, it has to have been released from the surrounding rock and deposited in areas available to metal detectorists like you.
 Larger nuggets will often be at higher elevations at the site you’ve chosen and the smallest nuggets and flakes will be in low-lying areas like stream beds.

 Gold can also be detected in the form of watches, jewelry, and other manufactured items containing gold.

 All metal detectors can find gold if the pieces are big enough (nugget size) and the ground isn’t highly mineralized.
 So you don’t really need a specially designed gold metal detector, just one with good ground balancing to help minimize mineralization effects.
 Read the product information and see if it mentions the ability to find gold and contact the manufacturer if in doubt.
 However, If you’re serious about metal detecting for gold in its various sizes and at various depths, it’s best to get a machine that’s purpose-built for gold.

-So what’s the best metal detector for finding gold?
-I’ve posted some useful information over on my Recommended Gear page.
+So what’s the best metal detector for gold?
+I’ve posted some useful information on my Recommended Gear page.